ApolloCareIO/General-Documentation/docs/claims-liquidity-waterfall.md

-> Forward‑Looking Statement: This document contains forward‑looking statements subject to significant risks and uncertainties.
-Nothing herein is investment, legal, or medical advice.
-Features, timelines, and parameters are examples and remain subject to DAO approval and market/regulatory conditions.

 # Claims Liquidity Waterfall

 Apollo pays approved claims through a predefined waterfall that prioritises readily available funds and protects long‑term capital.
-The waterfall logic is codified in smart contracts and enforced transparently on‑chain.【214961381664349†L642-L687】.
+The waterfall logic is codified in smart contracts and enforced transparently on‑chain.

 ## Overview

-1. **Tier 0 – Real‑Time Liquidity:** Claims are paid first from the on‑hand USDC buffer (Tier 0)【214961381664349†L642-L651】.
-This buffer covers day‑to‑day claims and is continuously refilled by contributions.【214961381664349†L618-L623】.
+1. **Tier 0 – Real‑Time Liquidity:** Claims are paid first from the on‑hand USDC buffer (Tier 0).
+This buffer covers day‑to‑day claims and is continuously refilled by contributions..
-2. **Current Contributions:** Incoming member contributions are swept into Tier 0 to replenish amounts spent【214961381664349†L653-L659】.
+2. **Current Contributions:** Incoming member contributions are swept into Tier 0 to replenish amounts spent.
-3. **Tier 1 Reserve Draw:** If Tier 0 cannot be fully replenished, funds are drawn from the Tier 1 operating reserve【214961381664349†L661-L666】.
+3. **Tier 1 Reserve Draw:** If Tier 0 cannot be fully replenished, funds are drawn from the Tier 1 operating reserve.
 4. **Tier 2 Activation:** When Tier 1 is insufficient, Tier 2 is activated.
-The DAO Treasury portion of Tier 2 is used first【214961381664349†L670-L677】.
-Only after the treasury is depleted does the protocol liquidate staked $APH to raise USDC for claims【214961381664349†L670-L681】.
+The DAO Treasury portion of Tier 2 is used first.
+Only after the treasury is depleted does the protocol liquidate staked $APH to raise USDC for claims.
 Any utilisation of Tier 2 raises alerts to the DAO.

-External reinsurance may reimburse the protocol for extreme claims, but Apollo pays members upfront and then recovers from reinsurers【214961381664349†L697-L703】.
+External reinsurance may reimburse the protocol for extreme claims, but Apollo pays members upfront and then recovers from reinsurers.

 ## Diagram